electricessence/Sexy-Lock-Card/docs/STATE_MACHINE.md

-# State Machine Documentation
+﻿# State Machine Documentation

 ## Overview

-The Sexy Lock Card implements a sophisticated state machine that handles lock state transitions with smooth animations.
+The Door Sense Card implements a sophisticated state machine that handles lock state transitions with smooth animations.
 This document explains the internal logic and transition rules.

 ## State Model